 As drug abusers are pulled by the grips of drugs and alcohol deeper into the cycle of addiction, they tend to lose their ability to interact effectively with those around them.
 Being able to get along and understand those who have shared some of the same problems is a step forward.
-At Best Drug Rehabilitation, we teach you the skills you will need to work successfully back into your life and to help you gain the strength that could assist you in relapse prevention.
+Many treatment programs will teach you the skills you will need to work successfully back into your life and to help you gain the strength that could assist you in relapse prevention.

 Strength for Relapse Prevention

 You have made it through detox, the programs, the counseling and all that rehabilitation offers.
-While those are critical to regaining health and being drug and alcohol-free, so are the steps we provide in conjunction with our programs to help prevent a relapse.
+While those are critical to regaining health and being drug and alcohol-free, so are the steps vital to helping prevent a relapse.

 A relapse prevention program that is designed for the individual, and targets the known causes that could sabotage a full recovery is as critical as were the early days of rehabilitation.
 You will need an aftercare staff who can address patterns and causes, professionals who know you and the steps to recovery you have already taken.